The Muslims are Coming! The Muslims are Coming!

 More quotations along these lines can be found at http://lmsi.net/article.php3?id_article=81 and http://wwwassos.utc.fr/~plaider/calimero/22/mots_a_maux.html.

 Sep.
-12, 2013 update: The title of this article appears to have inspired the title of a documentary, "The Muslims Are Coming!" released today.
+12, 2013 update: The title of this article has inspired the title of a documentary, "The Muslims Are Coming!" released today.

 Reader comments (47) on this item